 - Stanford’S Comedy House: Tickets start as low as $5.

 - The Coterie: Tickets are $15-17 for adults; $11-$12 for kids under 19 and seniors (60+).

 - Martin City Melodrama: Tickets are currently $13.99 for adults; $11.99 for kids (10 and under): $12.99 for seniors (65+).
 They may vary by show.

 - Theatre for Young America: Most general admission tickets are $11, but they do have a few shows with higher price tags.

 Tours (Call for days and times)

-Looking for More Free and Cheap Things to Do in Kansas City?
+Need More Free and Cheap Things to Do in Kansas City?
+Try these posts:

-- 10 Free or Cheap Things to Do with Kids in Kansas City
+- Best FREE or Cheap Things to Do in Kansas City